Bernardo Leighton: Exile and assassination attempt

 Leighton's criticism of the military dictatorship resulted in his exile from Chile.
 In February 1974, he and his wife fled to Rome, Italy, where he started a campaign against Augusto Pinochet's junta.

 According to CIA documents released by the National Security Archive, Italian terrorist and neo-fascist sympathizer Stefano Delle Chiaie met with DINA agent Michael Townley and Cuban Virgilio Paz Romero in Madrid in 1975 to prepare for the murder of Bernardo Leighton with the help of Francisco Franco's secret police.
 On October 6, 1975, at 8:20 p.m., Leighton and his wife were shot and severely injured.
 In 1993, A Rome court sentenced Michael Vernon Townley to 18 years imprisonment for attempted murder.
 Townley had admitted commissioning the murder attempt on behalf of DINA by members of National Vanguard, an Italian right-wing terrorist group.
 Three members of the group including its leader Stefano Delle Chiaie have been tried for the attack in 1987 and acquitted.
+Townley's status as a member of witness protection following a previous murder conviction also hindered future cases against him as well.

 The day after the attack, Leighton's brain was operated on in an attempt to prevent loss of speech; however, his brain was severely damaged.
 This event brought about the end of his pacification intentions to reunite the various groups opposing Pinochet, including the leftists.

 In 1978, the Chilean government allowed Leighton to return to Chile from Italy, and he retired to private life.
 He died on January 26, 1995, in Santiago, Chile.